 For example, specifying that one of the devices is a temperature sensor in the description allows the user installing the template to select a matching device on their own profile.

-When you have made the adjustments, you can click the Create Template (or Update Template if the template was already created) button to save the information and build the page.
+Once you have made the necessary adjustments, click the Create Template button (or Update Template if the template has already been created) to save your information and build the page.
+When you build your template for the first time, a new section will appear on the page containing the link to be shared with other users.

 Installing a Template